Profiling studies build your competence on the work-related areas you want to develop.

 Student representative in school’s management group 3 cr.
 Board member of The Student Union in charge of quality and feedback, 5 cr.

 Completion and evaluation: Student writes a portfolio where they evaluate their learning and participation in quality assurance.
-Portfolio is returned to the president of The Student Union.
-Mervi Friman (Reseach Manager, HAMK Edu) will approve the completion and amount of credits.
+Portfolio is returned to the head of Education Support Services who will approve the completion and amount of credits.

 HA00BN53 Civic organization activities